 No need to add anything extra if you’ve got the time and patience.
-Just season it with salt and pepper, keep the oven temperature at 325 degrees F, sprinkle some aromatic herbs on it (leave them for fifteen minutes) then cook until tender and juicy.
+Just season it with salt and pepper, keep the oven temperature at 325 degrees F, sprinkle some aromatic herbs on it (leave them for fifteen minutes) then cook your baby back ribs until tender and juicy.

 3. Pork “Country Style Ribs”

-Country style pork ribs are pork chops from loin removed towards the shoulder.
+Country-style pork ribs are pork rib chops from loin meat removed towards the shoulder blade.
 The rib skeleton includes an enclosed rib joint, and the accompanying meat, as well as an enclosed part of the backbone.
-Sometimes the ribs are taken from Boston butt, a cross-section of shoulder blade bones.
+Sometimes the country-style pork ribs are taken from the Boston butt, a cross-section of shoulder blade bones.

-Sometimes you can see pieces of loin up to the Sirloin ends labeled country style.
-The ribs are simply long strips of loin muscles that are accompanied along with the meat.
+Sometimes you can see pieces of loin up to the Sirloin ends labeled country-style ribs.
+The country-style pork ribs are simply long strips of loin muscles that are accompanied along with the meat.

-If the meat, after being separated from bone is about 1 inch thick, it becomes country style ribs.
-Sometimes the country-style ribs are labeled as “resting on the bones”, which meets USDA criteria for labeling.
+If the meat, after being separated from the rib bone is about 1 inch thick, it becomes country-style ribs.
+Sometimes the boneless country-style ribs are labeled as “resting on the bones”, which meets USDA criteria for labeling.

-Country style ribs are very popular in the southern states of America, and they also come from South Carolina.
-Country style pork ribs are also called chops without rib tips because they do not include rib tips, and the small end of the backbone is cut off.
+Boneless country-style ribs are very popular in the southern states of America, and they also come from South Carolina.
+Country-style ribs are also called pork rib chops without rib tips because they do not include rib tips, and the small end of the backbone is cut off.

 How to Cook Pork “Country Style Ribs”: